athiththan11/IP-Block-Handler/README.md

 # IP Blocking Handler

 A sample handler implementation to block API requests based on IP addresses (applied per API level and not global).
-The implementation presented in the `main` branch supports WSO2 API Manager v3.2.0.
+The implementation presented in the `apim-2.2.0` branch supports WSO2 API Manager v2.2.0.

 > To use the handler implementation on lower versions of the API Manager, please change the required dependency versions in the `pom.xml` and build the project as instructed in [Build](#build).